mtossain/satsvs/readme.md

 - TransmitPowerW: Transmit power of transmitter in W
 - TransmitLossesdB: All transmit losses in dB
 - TransmitGaindB: Transmit gain of antenna in dB
+- ReceiveGaindB: Receive gain of antenna in dB
+- ReceiveLossesdB: All receive losses in dB
+- ReceiveTempK: Receive Temperature in K
 - PExceedPerc: Probability to exceed attenuation values in %.
+- IncludeGas: Whether gas attenuation should be included True/False
+- IncludeRain: Whether rain attenuation should be included True/False
+- IncludeScintillation: Whether scintillation attenuation should be included True/False
+- IncludeClouds: Whether cloud attenuation should be included True/False

 Optional in the analysis part are:
 ```